oonisim/linux-setup/README.md

 # Preparations

+## SSH private/public key

+Create SSH private/public key pair to use SSH login form the Ansible master to the target hosts.

 ## On Ansible target hosts

 ### SSH
 #### SSH Server
-Run a SSH server and let it accept the public key authentication.
+Run the SSH server and let it accept the public key authentication.
 May better to disable password authentication once key setup is done.

 ### Ansible account
 Make sure to have an account to run ansible playbooks on the targets.
 Run the script on the targets which also looks after the authorized_key part.
 It will ask for SSH public key to be able to login as the ansible account.
 Prepare it in advance.